 As a child, you may have often wondered why your parents were so insistent that you washed hands first before you sat down to eat.

 As one of the simplest and most effective of health rules, the importance of washing hands has surprisingly been under-rated all these years.
-Apart from preventing minor infections such as fever, flu and cold, which spread very rapidly from hand-to-mouth/nose contact, the simple act of washing your hands can offer protection from major illnesses ranging from hepatitis-A to Severe Acute Respiratory Syndrome [SARS].
-The outbreak of this disease in Asia has only re-enforced the urgency of this key act of hygiene.
+Apart from preventing minor infections such as fever, flu and cold, which spread very rapidly from hand-to-mouth/nose contact, the simple act of washing your hands can offer protection from major illnesses ranging from hepatitis-A to Severe Acute Respiratory Syndrome [SARS] and now the coronavirus.
+The severe outbreak of COVID-19 across the world has only re-enforced the urgency of this key act of hygiene.

 If you are in the practice of washing your hands, several times a day, harsh detergents can be hard on tender skin, stripping it of its moisture and forcing it to become dry and chapped.
 Use a mild moisturising soap.
 Studies have proved that anti-bacterial soap is far more effective in killing germs than any regular bar.
 Ensure that your soap is anti-bacterial with minimal chemicals and is reasonably mild enough to prevent the drying of sensitive skin.